atakhq/tak-cert-enrollment-script/README.md

 ## This script package will assist in setup of Certificate Enrollment on your TAK Server Docker Instance in just a few minutes.
 ### More info Here: https://atakhq.com/en/tak-server/cert-enrollment

-1. Login as TAK Superuser and clone this repo to your machine
+1. Login as TAK Superuser and clone this repo to your machine (you will be using this later when prompted by the first install script)

 `su - tak`